Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Related work

 In parallel, graph-based methods encode the inter-channel structure that sequence-only models might miss.
 Graph attention over sensor nodes directly models pairwise relations, as in G-TSAD \cite{zhao2020multivariate}.
 GDN \cite{deng2021graph} learns dependency graphs from data to capture stable couplings in multivariate telemetry.
 Variational graph convolution combined with recurrence, as shown in DVGCRN \cite{chen2022deep}, supports this inductive bias by modelling uncertainty and temporal dynamics on the graph.
 Sparsity-promoting graph Autoencoders, like FuSAGNet \cite{han2022learning}, foster compact latent graphs that reflect persistent dependencies.
 By framing the issue as dynamic graph forecasting, DyGraphAD \cite{chen2302multivariate} shifts detection to deviations from predicted, time-varying relationships.
 At the subsequence level, Series2Graph \cite{boniol2022series2graph} converts time series into graph representations to enable density-based discovery of unusual patterns.
 These methods enhance transformer attention by introducing structural priors that stay stable during normal operation.

-The shift from statistical models to transformers shows clear progress in capturing complex time dynamics, but a gap still exists.
-Most current methods struggle to distinguish when increased error signals indicate real structural problems versus harmless variability.
-They can model dependencies well, but they lack the built-in assumptions needed for time-related constants like phase synchrony or scale consistency that stay stable under normal conditions.
-To overcome this issue, Pi-Transformer introduces a dual-pathway attention mechanism.
-It combines a physics-informed prior with data-driven series attention.
-This inclusion of time-related constants offers a stable reference point, allowing for better and clearer anomaly detection in complex multivariate time series.
+These approaches primarily encode cross-channel structure, whereas Pi-Transformer targets temporal invariants within-window via a prior over time indices and uses attention disagreement to isolate coordination and timing disruptions during scoring.

+Related ideas appear in other sensing domains where anomaly detection is framed as deviation from an explicit, interpretable prior model rather than purely from data-fit error.
+For example, in hyperspectral anomaly detection, model-driven priors are often combined with deep networks via interpretable deep unfolding or data-driven paradigms \cite{li2023lrrnet,li2024ldp}, and transformer pretraining has been explored to encode modality-specific structure at scale \cite{hong2024spectralgpt}.
+Although these methods are not direct baselines for multivariate time series, they motivate the same design choice adopted here.

+Existing detectors often rely on residuals or association discrepancies that remain sensitive to benign non-stationarity and do not explicitly encode temporal invariants (e.g., phase consistency) that can stabilise scoring.
+These limitations motivate the prior-informed dual-attention design introduced next.